 There are a few homemade remedies you may try to combat powdery mildew.
-However, they are more effective as preventatives rather than treatment.
+However, they are more effective as preventatives rather than treatments.

 - Baking soda solution: 1 tablespoon baking soda+ 1/2 teaspoon natural soap+ 1 gallon of water.
 Mix the solution well before spraying it liberally on the affected leaves.

-- Milk solution: Mix one part milk to two to three parts water, then spray on the affected leaves.
+- Milk solution: Mix one part milk with two to three parts water, then spray on the affected leaves.

 - Sulfur-containing fungicides: these are commercially available and may be more effective.
 Read the label to make sure you are comfortable with the ingredients.

-- Remove affected leaves as soon as possible and discard.
+- Remove affected leaves as soon as possible and discard them.

 - Keep tools and hands clean.